On the Prediction Performance of the Lasso: ``Slow'' rates accounting for high correlations

 \section{``Slow'' rates accounting for high correlations}

 In the preceding section, we have discussed fast rate bounds, that is, bounds that contain the tuning parameters to the power two.
 In this section, we turn to slow rate bounds, that is, bounds that contain the tuning parameters to the power one.
-We present slow rate bounds that entail---in contrast to what the nomenclature suggests---fast rates if the correlations are properly incorporated into the tuning parameters.
-These results corroborate and refine results in~\cite{HebiriLederer,vdGeer11} and are of particular interest for the Least-Squares estimator with total variation penalty (TV-estimator).
-We can deduce, in particular, that the TV-estimator is almost minimax for the estimation of monotone or H\"older continuous signals and, therefore, improve on results in~\cite{MammenvdG}, for example.
+We present slow rate bounds that entail---in contrast to what the nomenclature suggests---fast rates if the correlations are properly incorporated into the tuning parameters. {These results considerably extend and sharpen insights obtained in~\cite{HebiriLederer,vdGeer11} and are of particular interest for the Least-Squares estimator with total variation penalty (TV-estimator).} We can deduce, in particular, that the TV-estimator is almost minimax for the estimation of monotone or H\"older continuous signals and, therefore, improve on results in~\cite{MammenvdG}, for example.

 The following slow rate bound is the main result of this section. \begin{theorem} Let $T\subset [p]$ be a set of indices and let $\delta>0,~\gamma\geq 1$ be constants.
 Then, if the tuning parameter $\lambda$ is not smaller than $\gamma\sigma^*\rho_{T}\sqrt{2\log(p/\delta)/n}$, the Lasso~\eqref{lasso} fulfills